 Digesting all that mess all at once sends your insulin through the roof.
 There are countless reports of people on the OMAD diet who have to go lay down and pass out for one to several hours after the meal.

-Once you come off of it, and you will, depending on the time duration you spent doing it, it could take months or even years to retrain your body chemistry.
+Once you come off of it, and you will, depending on the time you spent doing it, it could take months or even years to retrain your body chemistry.

 What Is 5 – 2 Intermittent Fasting?